dkz2r/latex-novice-academic-publishing/episodes/06-using-graphics.md

 ::: callout

-If you just want to see how an image might look in your document without having to upload one, you can use the filepath `example-image` in the `\includegraphics` command.
+If you just want to see how an image might look in your document without having to find one, you can use the filepath `example-image` in the `\includegraphics` command.
 This will display a placeholder image in your document that you can replace later.